leech0619/ARFICT/README.md

 ---

+## 🏆 Achievement
+⚔️ Selected as one of the Top 19 Final Year Projects to participate in the AutoCount UTAR FICT FYP Competition (June Trimester 2025) among 50+ applicants.

+---

 ## 📌 License
 This project is developed as part of the **Bachelor of Computer Science (Honours)** Final Year Project at **Universiti Tunku Abdul Rahman (UTAR)**.
 Licensed under the [MIT License](LICENSE).